Taxation of cryptocurrencies in 2026: when you pay tax and when you can use the exemption

 Legal status of cryptocurrencies in the Czech Republic

-Czech law does not consider cryptocurrencies to be legal tender, but they are classified as intangible movable property.
-As a result, cryptocurrencies are not subject to the same rules as traditional currencies or securities, but are treated similarly to other types of property, such as commodities.
+Czech law does not consider cryptocurrencies as legal tender, but they are classified as intangible movable property.
+As a result, cryptocurrencies are not subject to the same rules as traditional currencies or securities, but are treated similarly to other types of property – for example, commodities.
 In recent years, the Czech Financial Administration has focused on regulating digital currencies to ensure that they are taxed correctly to the maximum extent possible.

 As far as accounting is concerned, cryptocurrencies are not a financial instrument, but you can account for them as inventory, investments or other intangible assets.